nim-lang/Nim/doc/manual.rst

   import macros

   macro debug(args: varargs[untyped]): untyped =
-    # `args` is a collection of `NimNode` values that contain each the
+    # `args` is a collection of `NimNode` values that each contain the
     # AST for an argument of the macro.
-A macro also always has to
+A macro always has to
     # return a `NimNode`.
 A node of kind `nnkStmtList` is suitable for
     # this use case.
     result = nnkStmtList.newTree()